CollinAlpert/Java2DB/README.md

 ## Features

-### Querying data
+### CRUD operations

+#### Create
+Every service class has support for creating a single as well as multiple entities at once on the database.
+Check out the different `create` methods provided by your service class.
+To achieve asynchronous behavior, please read the [Asynchronous operations](#Asynchronous operations) section.

+#### Read
 The `BaseService` provides a `createQuery` method which allows you to manually build a query and then execute it with the `toList`, `toStream` or `toArray` methods.
 You should only need this approach seldomly.\
-Much rather, use the `getMultiple` method.
-It also returns a `Query` object with a preconfigured WHERE condition and then allows you to chain some additional query options.
+Much rather, use the `getSingle` or `getMultiple` methods. `getMultiple` returns a `Query` object with a preconfigured WHERE condition and then allows you to chain some additional query options.
 As of the current `Query` version, WHERE, LIMIT and ORDER BY are supported.
 With the ORDER BY functionality, there is also the possibility to coalesce multiple columns when ordering.
 Effectively, the calls `createQuery().where(predicate)` and `getMultiple(predicate)` are the same.
 The latter is recommended.\
 As previously mentioned, to execute the query and retrieve a result, use the `toList`, `toStream` or `toArray` methods.

+#### Update
+Every service class has support for updating a single as well as multiple entities at once on the database.
+Check out the different `update` methods provided by your service class.
+To achieve asynchronous behavior, please read the [Asynchronous operations](#Asynchronous operations) section.
+To reduce overhead, there is also an update which changes the value for a single column.
+An example would look something like this:
+`service.update(entity.getId(), Person::getAge, 25)`.
+This would change a specific person's age to 25.

+#### Delete
+Every service class has support for deleting a single as well as multiple entities at once on the database.
+To achieve asynchronous behavior, please read the [Asynchronous operations](#Asynchronous operations) section.
+Check out the different `delete` methods provided by your service class.
+To include support for soft-deletion, please read the [Common structures](#Common structures) section.

 ### LIKE operations
 It is also possible to achieve `LIKE` operations using the String `startsWith`, `endsWith` and `contains` methods in a predicate.
 This, in the context of the `PersonService` from the [example](#example), would look something like this:\